-I gave this whole “living small” thing a good college try, and boy, am I ever regretting this dreadfully ill-conceived decision!
-What possessed me to ditch our big ass house for this 200 sqft shack?
+I gave this whole "living small" thing a good college try, and boy, am I ever regretting this dreadfully ill-conceived decision!
+What possessed me to ditch our big ass house for this 200 square foot shack?

 The truth is I had everything that I ever could have wanted, and I squandered it.

-A couple weeks ago we put our 1600 sqft house on the market and moved into our Airstream.
-This thing is only 200 sqft, almost like the manufacturer purposely wanted to test the American people’s ability to withstand hardship and torture.
+A couple weeks ago we put our 1600 square foot house on the market and moved into our Airstream.
+This thing is only 200 square feet, almost like the manufacturer purposely wanted to test the American people's ability to withstand hardship and torture.

-Look at this place, it’s tiny!
-Sure, the dogs are comfortable here because they like to feel cozy, but I am sure we all know the word “cozy” is a code word for small as hell.
+Look at this place, it's tiny!
+Even by New York standards.
+Sure, the dogs are comfortable here because they like to feel cozy, but I am sure we all know the word "cozy" is a code word for small as hell.

 We loved to clean our big ass house!